alex-oleshkevich/starsessions/README.md

 #### Redis key expiry

-The store will use `max_age` to set key expiration TTL.
+The store will use `lifetime` to set key expiration TTL.

 It's important to note that on every session write, the Redis expiry resets.
 For example, if you set the Redis expire time for 10 seconds, and you perform another write to the session